Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

 This action propagates a massless spin-2 state with two helicities, along with a massive spin-2 state with five helicities, for a total of seven modes \cite{Stelle:1976gc,Stelle:1977ry}.
-The massive spin-2 state of mass $m_2^2=m^2 c_R/c_{RR}$ is a ghost, hence it violates unitarity.
+The massive spin-2 state of mass $m_2^2=m^2 c_R/c_{RR}$ is a ghost; hence, it violates unitarity.
 Changing the coefficient of the $R^2$ term away from $\frac{1}{3}$ adds a massive scalar to the spectrum.
-Precisely for the form \eqref{SHD2} the scalar becomes infinitely massive and decouples.
-To \eqref{SHD2} one may add higher derivative terms suppressed by higher powers of $1/m^2$.
+Precisely for the form Equation \eqref{SHD2}, the scalar becomes infinitely massive and decouples.
+To Equation \eqref{SHD2}, one may add higher derivative terms suppressed by higher powers of $1/m^2$.
 The above action can be generalized to $d$ dimensions,

-For $d=3$ and $m_g\,c_R<0$, the action \eqref{SHD2d} has been interpreted as a ghost-free theory of massive gravity, dubbed New Massive Gravity \cite{Bergshoeff:2009hq}.
+For $d=3$ and $m_g\,c_R<0$, the action Equation \eqref{SHD2d} has been interpreted as a ghost-free theory of massive gravity, dubbed new massive gravity \cite{Bergshoeff:2009hq}.
 The choice $m_g\,c_R<0$ renders the massive spin-2 state healthy.
-But the massless state, which is now a ghost, does not propagate in $d=3$, so the spectrum consists of a single massive spin-2 state.
-This construction is peculiar to $d=3$ and can not cure the ghost problem for $d\geq 4$ \cite{Kleinschmidt:2012rs}.
+However, the massless state, which is now a ghost, does not propagate in $d=3$, so the spectrum consists of a single massive spin-2 state.
+This construction is peculiar to $d=3$ and cannot cure the ghost problem for $d\geq 4$ \cite{Ohta:2011rv, Kleinschmidt:2012rs}.
+For some work on higher derivative gravity, see \cite{Eliezer:1989cr, Simon:1990ic, Biswas:2005qr, Biswas:2011ar, Biswas:2012bp, Nojiri:2012zu}.

-\subsubsection{Conformal gravity:}
+\subsubsection{Conformal Gravity}